UPPMAX/R-matlab-julia-HPC/docs/prereqs.rst

     The goal of this page to make sure you can follow the course.

+.. warning:: Start preparing early

+    The process of getting an account can take several days, due to some waiting steps.

 These are the things you need to follow the course:

 - You have a basic understanding of what an HPC cluster is.